 The history of paper folding is fascinating because there appears to be a significant overlap between countries.
-Japan is typically credited with the origin of origami, but the Chinese culture shows examples of paper folding that run parallel to the Japanese traditions.
-Even before it was possible for people to easily travel from country to country, creative minds in both countries were experimenting with various ways to artistically fold paper.
+Japan is typically credited with the origin of origami, but Chinese culture shows examples of paper folding that run parallel to the Japanese traditions.
+Even before it was possible for people to travel from country to country easily, creative minds in both countries were experimenting with various ways to fold paper artistically.

 The Invention of Paper